 How to code-sign and notarize an Electron application for macOS

 Recently, we built NeetoRecord, a loom alternative.
 The desktop application was built using Electron.
 In a series of blogs, we capture how we built the desktop application and the challenges we ran into.
 This blog is part 5 of the blog series.
-You can also read about part 1, part 2, part 3 and part 4.
+You can also read about part 1, part 2, part 3, part 4, part 6, part 7 and part 8.

 macOS identifies applications that are not code-signed and notarized as being from unknown publishers and blocks their installation.
 Code-signing allows macOS to recognize the creator of the application.
 Notarization, an additional step, provides extra credibility and security, ensuring a safer experience for users.